Anthony Lozano: Girona

 On 30 January 2018, Lozano joined La Liga side Girona FC for a fee of €1.7 million.
 He made his debut in the competition 12 days later, featuring 21 minutes in the 1–0 away loss to Sevilla FC, and scored his first goal on 3 March – also from the bench – to help the visitors to defeat Villarreal CF 2–0.

-Lozano was given a direct red card late into the 2–1 home win over Rayo Vallecano on 27 October 2018, after tackling Santi Comesaña from behind.
-He scored the equaliser against Atlético Madrid the following 9 January, cancelling out Antoine Griezmann's earlier goal in a 1–1 draw in the first leg of the Copa del Rey round of 16 tie at the Estadi Montilivi; it was his second competitive goal for the club, after failing to the find the net for almost a year.
+Lozano was given a direct red card late into the 2–1 home win over Rayo Vallecano on 27 October 2018, due to a tackle on Santi Comesaña from behind.
+He scored the equaliser against Atlético Madrid the following 9 January, cancelling out Antoine Griezmann in a 1–1 draw in the first leg of the round of 16 of the Copa del Rey at the Estadi Montilivi; it was his second competitive goal for the club, after failing to the find the net for almost a year.
 He once again scored in the cup when Girona faced Real Madrid in the quarter-finals, in the process becoming the fourth player from his country to achieve the feat against that opposition.

 Cádiz

 On 1 September 2019, Lozano was loaned to Cádiz CF of the Spanish second tier for one year.
 He scored his first goal for the team later that month, in a 2–1 away win against UD Almería.
 He added a further nine until the end of the campaign – second-best in the squad behind Álex Fernández's 13 – as his team returned to the top flight after 14 years.

 Cádiz exercised their option to buy on 22 July 2020, and Lozano signed a permanent three-year contract.
 On 17 October, he scored the only goal in a victory over Real Madrid at the Alfredo Di Stéfano Stadium, the first ever away against that adversary.

-Lozano scored his first hat-trick in the Spanish first division on 26 October 2021, in a 3–3 draw at Villarreal.
+Lozano scored his first hat-trick in the Spanish main division on 26 October 2021, in a 3–3 draw at Villarreal.

 Getafe

 On 1 July 2023, Lozano joined Getafe CF on a three-year deal, as a free agent.
+He made his official debut on 13 August in the opening fixture of the season, coming off the bench for his former teammate Carles Aleñá in a 0–0 home draw against Barcelona.
+He scored his first goal on 1 November in the 12–0 away win over amateurs CF Tardienta in the first round of the domestic cup, adding four assists.

-The following February, having totalled just 88 minutes in the league, he was loaned to fellow top-tier Almería for the remainder of the season.
+In February 2024, having totalled just 88 minutes in the league, Lozano was loaned to fellow top-tier Almería for the remainder of the campaign.
+He scored his first goal on 21 April, equalising an eventual 2–1 home defeat to Villarreal.